evaldasstu/zonalmaps/README.md

 #### Multilingual embeds

-If there is a need to offer map versions in more than one language, it is possible to provide attribute translations in a sheet named `Translations` inside the same spreadsheet.
+If there is a need to offer map versions in more than one language, it is possible to provide column label translations in a sheet named `Translations` inside the same spreadsheet.

 Open [this spreadsheet](https://docs.google.com/spreadsheets/d/1hEG0yonVRlBs50UNzGc2uiv6pBJyzY1mQczfINHwnEM/edit?usp=sharing), which is the source for [Example 1](https://evaldasstu.github.io/zonalmaps/example/1) and check `Translations` sheet to see how multilingual map versions can be implemented.

-When [Get embed code](https://evaldasstu.github.io/zonalmaps/embed) form is provided with a link to a spreadsheet containing multilingual attributes, **Language** option gets enabled in **Customize embed** setting panel.
+When [Get embed code](https://evaldasstu.github.io/zonalmaps/embed) form is provided with a link to a spreadsheet containing multilingual column titles, **Language** option gets enabled in **Customize embed** setting panel.
 All languages that are set in the spreadsheet appear in the dropdown menu.

 To do: more on locale and numbers?